zogzog/cubicweb/doc/book/en/admin/setup.rst

 .. _SetUpEnv:

-Installation and set-up of a *CubicWeb* environment
+Installation and set-up of a |cubicweb| environment
 ===================================================

 Installation of `Cubicweb` and its dependencies